benbybee/project-tracker-ai/CLEAR-BROWSER-STORAGE.md

 # 🧹 Clear Browser Storage Guide

-## Problem
+## ⚠️ UPDATE: Offline Storage Removed

+**As of the latest version, this application NO LONGER uses IndexedDB/Dexie for offline storage.**

+All data is now fetched directly from Supabase via tRPC with React Query caching.
+After a database reset, simply perform a hard refresh:

+- **Hard Refresh:** `Ctrl + Shift + R` (Windows) or `Cmd + Shift + R` (Mac)

+This guide is kept for historical reference only.

+---

+## Historical Information (No Longer Applicable)

-After resetting the database with `pnpm db:reset`, you may still see old tasks, projects, or other data in the UI.
+~~After resetting the database with `pnpm db:reset`, you may still see old tasks, projects, or other data in the UI.
 This happens because the application uses **IndexedDB** for offline storage, which persists in your browser even after:
 - Database reset
 - Hard refresh (Ctrl + Shift + R)
-- Clearing React Query cache
+- Clearing React Query cache~~

 ## Quick Fix (Recommended)